 Aesthetically, it’s a beautiful, pure surface material, but it’s also versatile, coming in styles that recreate the look of a wide range of materials, such as raw concrete, Calacatta, Statuario, onyx and other natural stone.
 One great example, MAXIMUM Marquina, replicates the beautiful white-in-black markings of Nero Marquina, a natural stone that itself can’t be used for benchtops, because its dark surfaces turn white with etching.
 For so many years, homeowners and interior designers have wanted to achieve the look of this beautiful material in the kitchen, and now they can, with the added benefit of porcelain’s incredible durability.
 And because MAXIMUM Marquina comes in a perfectly honed finish, it feels just like natural stone too.

-But the benefits of a ceramic slab benchtop go beyond its surface.
-In contrast to the petrochemical binders used to make engineered stone, pressed porcelain is made from all-natural ingredients - clay, sand and quartz - that are heated and mixed.
+But the benefits of a porcelain panel benchtop go beyond its surface.
+In contrast to the petrochemical binders used to make engineered stone, pressed porcelain is made from all-natural ingredients – clay, sand and quartz – that are heated and mixed.
 In the unfortunate case of fire, no toxic fumes are produced, because the panels are non-combustible.

-Considering these fundamental differences between engineered stone, natural stone and ceramic slab, the popularity of Caesarstone is quite astonishing.
+Considering these fundamental differences between engineered stone, natural stone and porcelain panels, the popularity of Caesarstone is quite astonishing.
 But as awareness of products like Elba stone, Smeraldo and MAXIMUM Marquina grows, more and more architects, designers and homeowners are choosing them.
-Stronger, more beautiful, safer - there's no argument, really.
+Stronger, more beautiful, safer – there’s no argument, really.